mmbman/Katagiri/1980-01-19-Blue-Cliff-Record-Case-2-Talk-1.md

 But if you believe [zazen](glossary#zazen) is like this, well, you believe zazen is a particular practice.
 So Zen says, zazen is not a particular practice; your daily life is practice.
 Gassho, walking, having breakfast; anyway, we have to get 100 points.
 We should handle our daily life with wholeheartedness.
 It’s this which is called *shikan*.

 At that time, your daily life becomes [vehicle](glossary#dharma-vehicle).
-What you call the task, is "the task of the fundamental vehicle of transcendence".
+What you call the task, is “the task of the fundamental vehicle of transcendence”.

 Transcendence means completely there is no need of your effort; something comes from [Buddha](glossary#buddha)’s world.
 Something takes care of you – if you do it.
 And if you create your circumstances which are called perfect zazen, then perfect zazen takes care of you – even though you don’t want it.

 ##### 30:34

 If you always see the [zazen](glossary#zazen) from your viewpoint, always there is a question.
 [There is] nothing to get; so that’s why you are faced with the question, “Should I spend my whole life doing zazen, which is useless?
-Nothing to get, nothing to develop?"
+Nothing to get, nothing to develop?”
 Ridiculous.
 You cannot do that.

 But even though you don’t know, or you don’t know how much your life or your personality develops or not, well, get someone with open eyes, that knows pretty much how well you have been developing.